Le Mal De Vivre

 Ceux qui nous viennent les mains nues

-Nous ne voulons plus les entendre, on ne peut pas, on n'en peut plus.
+Nous ne voulons plus les entendre, on ne peut pas, on n'en peut plus

 Et tous seuls dans le silence d'une nuit qui n'en finit plus

-Voilà que soudain on y pense à ceux qui en sont pas revenus.
+Voilà que soudain on y pense à ceux qui en sont pas revenus

 Du mal de vivre, leur mal de vivre

-Qu'il faut bien vivre, vaille que vivre.
+Qu'il faut bien vivre, vaille que vivre

-Et sans prévenir, ça arrive, ça vient de loin.
+Et sans prévenir, ça arrive, ça vient de loin

-Ça s'est promené de rive en rive, le rire en coin.
+Ça s'est promené de rive en rive, le rire en coin

 Et puis un matin, au réveil, c'est presque rien

-Mais c'est là, ça vous émerveille, au creux des reins.
+Mais c'est là, ça vous émerveille, au creux des reins

-La joie de vivre, la joie de vivre, faut bien vivre, ta joie de vivre.
+La joie de vivre, la joie de vivre, faut bien vivre, ta joie de vivre

 The Pain of Living

-It wandered from shore to shore, with a smirk on its face.
+It wandered from shore to shore, with a smirk on its face

-And then one morning, upon waking, it's almost nothing
+And then one morning, when you wake up, it’s almost nothing

-But it's there, it lulls you to sleep in the small of your back.
+But it’s there, it lulls you to sleep in the small of your back

 It’s not necessarily misery, it’s not Valmy, it’s not Verdun

-But it's tears in your eyes at the dying day, at the coming day.
+But it’s tears in your eyes at the dying day, at the coming day

 Whether you’re from Rome or America, whether you’re from London or Beijing

-We all say the same prayer, we all walk the same path.
+We all say the same prayer, we all walk the same path

 They may want to understand us

-Those who come to us with empty hands
+Those who come to us empty-handed

 The pain of living, their pain of living

-And then one morning, upon waking, it's almost nothing
+And then one morning, when you wake up, it’s almost nothing

-But it's there, it amazes you, in the small of your back.
+But it’s there, it amazes you, in the small of your back